• Home

 Jump to Recipe

-This easy recipe for chicken pot pie with mashed potato crust is a whole new level of comfort food.
+This easy recipe for mashed potato chicken pot pie is a whole new level of comfort food.
 Make it ahead for easy weeknight cooking!

 I do love a good pot pie, and I love it even more when the pot pie crust is made out of creamy, dreamy mashed potatoes.